Homework & Studying

 Studies have shown that overall, students achieve an average of two GCSE grades higher than expected with as little as 10 hours’ use of SAM Learning during the course of a year.

 To get to grips with the online tool, here are some tips to help your child make the most of their SAM Learning account.

 You’ll need to enter your Centre ID (N22ST), User ID and Password in the login area.

 Your child’s username and password is made up of their initials and birthday in six-digit format.
 For example, if they were born on 27 September 2003 and your name is Robert Jones it would be: 270903RJ

 If you don’t get 100% on your first attempt, you should try again.
 As your score improves, your teacher can see that you are making progress.
 You also get more points for your second or third attempt.

-Show My Homework allows parents, carers and students to see current and past homework set by teachers and when it is due to be handed in.
+Satchel: One allows parents, carers and students to see current and past homework set by teachers and when it is due to be handed in.
 Students can also confirm for themselves when homework is completed and submit homework online when requested by the teacher.